Equine -Assisted Occupational Therapy

 The American Physical Therapy Association (APTA), the American Occupational Therapy Association (AOTA), and the American Speech-Language and Hearing Association (ASHA) recognize hippotherapy as within the scope of therapy practice.
 Because of this, the use of hippotherapy is reimbursable through many insurance companies.
 Therapists in the United States have used the movement of the horse for treatment since the 1970’s and it is currently utilized in more than 24 countries.

-So, what is the difference between "therapeutic horseback riding", "adaptive riding", and "hippotherapy"?
+So, what is the difference between "therapeutic horseback riding", "adaptive riding", "horse therapy" and "hippotherapy"?

 "Therapeutic horseback riding" is more appropriately called "adaptive riding".
 It is conducted by an equine specialist (NOT usually a therapist) and uses equine-assisted activities for the purpose of contributing positively to the physical, emotional and social well-being of people with a variety of challenges.
 The focus is to provide recreation & leisure opportunities to individuals who may not be able to participate in standard horseback riding lessons.
 If not completed by a licensed therapist, it should not be deemed "therapeutic", due to the fact that a riding instructor is not trained, certified and/or licensed to be appropriately and/or safely addressing cognitive, physical, emotional or social limitations.